iamsks27/Http-Request-in-JavaScript/README.md

 # Http-Request-in-JavaScript
-Get and Post method in javascript
+Various ways to make get and post request in javascript.